zabir-nabil/autoocr/README.md

 ```
 oa = AutoOCR(lang='bangla') # specify the language code
 ```
 * Set the tessdata folder.
 This is only needed once.
+Run, `rpm -ql tesseract` for yum to get the location.

 ```
 oa.set_datapath('/path/to/tessdata')